LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 the value of matrix and the number of nodes for the largest connected component.
 Considering each element of the matrix as a node of a graph, BFS algorithm is used for each connected component.

+## BOJ#16928 뱀과 사다리 게임
+Snakes and Ladders is a board game.
+With a numbered board from 1 to n, some snakes and ladders are given connecting i th grid to j th grid.
+A ladder connects from lower grid to higher grid, and the snakes works oppositely.
+For each turn, a dice is rolled to move grids.
+The objective is to reach the end-grid.
+Given the above rule of the game, the algorithm gives the smallest number of rolls to reach the end.
+The algorithm simulates the board as a vector containing 0 or x value.
+In fact, if there is no snake nor ladder, the value of an element is 0; otherwise, the value is the destination of the snake or ladder.
+Using BFS algorithm, it counts the number of rolls.
+Due to the characteristic of BFS algorithm, it gives the smallest one among the all possible ways.

+## BOJ#16948 데스 나이트
+Given a new chess knight that can moves to six possible ways and starting and end point, it gives the minimum number of moves to reach the end from the start.
+As it's of the shortest path, BFS algorithm is used.

+## BOJ#14502 연구소
+Given a n-by-m matrix with blocks that is not visitable and multiple starting points, as adding three extra blocks, it gives the maximum number of unvisited grids.
+It is a typical problem that requires BFS algorithm but an extra
+restriction: the three extra blocks.
+Brute-force method is the only way, as there is no optimal solution for this case.
+For every possible map with the new blocks, BFS algorithm is used; therefore, it runs at O((NM)^4).